Long-Term Follow-Up Program

 The LTFU team can help with any complications that may affect your quality of life and/or increase your risk for developing cancer in the future.
 Here are some of the ways we can help you:

 Conditioning-related complications: For example, problems with your immune system, skin, internal organs or emotional health issues.

 Transplant complications: These can include ongoing tiredness, sexuality issues and trouble concentrating.

-Graft-versus-host disease (GVHD): GVHD can only happen if you had an allogeneic (donor) transplant.
-SCCA has a team of world-renowned experts who can help manage GVHD if you develop it.
+Graft-versus-host disease (GVHD): GVHD can happen if you had an allogeneic (donor) transplant.
+Fred Hutch has a team of world-renowned experts who can help manage GVHD if you develop it.

 Cancer recurrence: Your local physician will perform regular checkups in order to detect any issues, such as a recurring cancer, as early as possible.
 If your cancer comes back, our LTFU experts can meet with you and your local physician to discuss treatment options.